kailash-manasarovar/statement/docs/timeline/2025/february.md

 ## My belongings have been doused in pesticides

-- When I get back to East Finchley with my belongings, I realize that all my belongings have been doused in pesticides or similar.
+- When I get back to East Finchley with my belongings, I realize that everything has been doused in pesticides or similar.
 - It's curious because I knew this before, from the end of October when they were poisoning me with methanol or whatever it was.
 - So how I forgot all about this, is extraordinary and for a short while, I don't notice the toxicity.
 - I'm high, I'm confused, I'm not thinking straight at all.
+- This is how my mind was in London in 2025..
+I'd remember something, then forget, then remember again; I was in a haze actually.
 - Someone, somehow is managing to drug me.
-- I do notice, however, pains all over my body.
+- After a few days at 31 though I do notice pains all over my body.
 - I'm sitting at the kitchen table with my parents one morning and I have bone-deep aches in my neck, back, shoulders, legs, everywhere, and I tell my parents about it.
 - And then I'm high, and confused, and I forget, and I go back to bed under my murderous duvet.
-- For some reason, I just put up with these pains, I don't think about them, but everything is aching, my neck, back, hip, legs, hands, everything.
+- For some reason, I just put up with these pains, I don't think about them, but everything is aching, my neck, back, hip, legs, hands, skull, everything.
-- Did my parents and brother play it down: *oh it's probably nothing*, or similar, and my altered awareness took the suggestion seriously?
+- Did my parents and brother play it down: *oh it's probably nothing*, or similar, and my altered awareness took their suggestions seriously?
 - I'm home for about two weeks before I travel to Israel, and away from my duvet and other poisoned belongings.
-- After a day or two in Israel staying in a hotel, all the pains disappear (apart from in my feet, ankles, and lower leg bones), suddenly and miraculously, and I realize fully and with some horror that all my belongings have been doused with pesticides.
+- After a day or two in Israel staying in a hotel, all the pains disappear (apart from in my feet, ankles, and lower leg bones from the shoes I'm wearing, and my head one afternoon after I wear my hat for half-an-hour in the sun), suddenly and miraculously, and I realize fully and with some horror that all my belongings have been doused with pesticides.
 - I contact my mother from Israel urgently and tell her to bag up my duvet and put it in the loft as it has been doused in pesticides.
 - For some reason, she doesn't follow my instructions.
 - Instead she throws my duvet away - well, she gets Robert to throw it away because that's what he does most days, for some reason, go to the local dump with rubbish!